wowotou1022/IrisSegment/README.md

  IITD | 97.84| 97.78 |97.91 |0.98

 # Data
 We use CASIA V4.0 Interval (Abbr.
 CASIA) dataset, and the IIT Delhi v1.0 (Abbr.
 IITD) dataset.
-The weights we provide are the training results for Gaussian noise.
+The weights we provide (Model/CAV or Model/IITD) are the training results for Gaussian noise.
 We provide a noisy dataset with Gaussian noise.
 When training the model, we use a '.npy' file of the dataset.

 # Run on GPU